 When to Get an Attorney for a Car Accident

-You might do everything possible to ensure you’re safe to drive before taking the wheel, from guaranteeing that your turn signals are operating to ordering an Uber if you’ve imbibed.
+You might do everything possible to ensure you’re safe to drive before taking the wheel, from guaranteeing that your turn signals are operating to ordering an Uber to avoid an accident if you’ve imbibed.

 Despite your best efforts, accidents happen—and often at that.
 Whether another vehicle runs a red light and T-bones your car or you sneeze and inadvertently hit the vehicle in front of you, car accidents are exceedingly common, with approximately 6 million occurring in the U.S. every year.1